New Zealand suspends extradition treaty with Hong Kong | Law-Order

 New Zealand has suspended its extradition treaty with Hong Kong and made a number of other changes following China's decision to pass a national security law for the territory, Foreign Affairs Minister Winston Peters said on Tuesday.
 "New Zealand can no longer trust that Hong Kong's criminal justice system is sufficiently independent from China," Peters said in a statement.

-"If China in future shows adherence to the ‘one country, two systems’ framework then we could reconsider this decision."
-Beijing imposed new legislation on the former British colony earlier this month despite protests from Hong Kongers and Western nations, setting the financial hub on a more authoritarian track.
+"If China in future shows adherence to the 'one country, two systems' framework then we could reconsider this decision."
+Beijing imposed new legislation on the former British colony earlier this month despite the protests of Hong Kong residents and Western nations, setting the financial hub on a more authoritarian track.

 Australia, Canada and the U.K. all suspended extradition treaties with Hong Kong earlier this month.
 U.S. President Donald Trump has ended preferential economic treatment for Hong Kong.
 Peters said New Zealand will treat military and dual-use goods and technology exports to Hong Kong in the same way as it treats such exports to China as part of a review of its overall relationship with Hong Kong.